TylerTemp/tomorrow/README.md

 # Configuration

-run the following command will generate a `config.conf` file in main folder
+run the following command to generate a `config.conf` file in the main folder

 ```bash
 python lib/config.py